 Are Sweet Potatoes Safe For Chickens?

 Sweet Potatoes have long been consumed by human beings and other animals.
-Since time immemorial, the sweet potato has been part of people’s diets.
+Since time immemorial, sweet potato has been part of people’s diets.
 In some cultures, sweet potatoes are an everyday staple that they can’t live without.

 While it’s safe for humans to eat sweet potatoes, we can’t always automatically say that it’s safe for all animals.
 However, if we are talking about chickens, then the answer to the question is a big, fat “yes”!
 Sweet potatoes are definitely safe for chickens to eat!
 And you should start incorporating it into your flock’s diet as soon as possible.